 - Fleas and vermin are present

-- Individual is isolated from the community
+- The individual is isolated from the community

 - Individual insists the animals are doing well even though objective evidence demonstrates this is not the case